r001/feed-care/README.md

 ```
 ## Alert if balance too low - alert_balance.sh

-Alerts email address if balance of feeds account is below THRESHOLD Ether defined in alert_settings.sh.
+Alerts email address if balance of feeds account is below THRESHOLD Ether defined in `alert_settings.sh`.

 Script should be run every hour.